 You can sign up for a Medicare Part D drug plan during two enrollment periods: your Initial Enrollment Period and the Annual Enrollment Period.
 You may join, switch, or drop a Medicare drug plan during these enrollment periods.
 You may also qualify for a Special Enrollment Period if you meet specific requirements.

-These enrollment periods are essential to remember, as you cannot enroll in a Medicare Part D plan outside of a valid enrollment period.
+These Part D enrollment periods are essential to remember, as you cannot enroll in a Medicare Part D plan outside of a valid enrollment period.
 Remember: regardless of when you enroll, you must be enrolled in Medicare Part A and/or Medicare Part B before joining a Medicare Part D plan.

 Applying for Medicare Part D During Your Initial Enrollment Period